material-motion/material-motion/specifications/runtime.md

 The Runtime is now expected to fulfill its Intentions.

-## Fulfill Intentions
+### Step 4: Runtime creates Actors

 The Motion Runtime we propose uses entities called **Actors** to fulfill specific types of Intention.
-The Actor is the specialized mediating agent between Intention and its fulfillment.
+The Actor is the specialized mediating agent between Intention and its execution.

 ### Intention ↔ Actor association